addendum1/addendum1.github.io/index.md

 # Addendum Builder

-Addendum Builder is a custom software tool that makes it easier to build documents consisting of contractual language.
+Addendum Builder is a custom software tool that makes it easier to build documents that contain contractual language.
 Addendum Builder helps you build documents faster, eliminate mistakes, and keep docs organized as well.

 The software in this repository is open-sourced under the MIT license, which means you can take it and use it for your own purposes for free.
-You can modify it, sell it, or basically do whatever you want with it.
-For more details on the MIT license, check it out here:  <link>.
+You can modify it, sell it, or basically do whatever you want with it, as long as you include the licensing information in your work.

 As per the license, this software is provided "as is", without warranty of any kind.
-If you dowmload the software and use it for your own purposes, you are using it at your own risk.
-Again, see the MIT license for more info:  <link>.
-From the license:
+If you download the software and use it for your own purposes, you are using it at your own risk.

+Here is the (mercifully short) full text of the license:

+> MIT License
+>
+>Copyright (c) 2017 AddendumBuilder
+>
+>Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+>
+>The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+>
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER